 JMF: Not that we want to, but we can’t.
-So whatever state we find ourselves in, we can go back to the arms of the prodigal father.
+Whatever state we find ourselves in, we can go back to the arms of the prodigal father.

-PM: I was just thinking of the parable of the prodigal son as you were saying what you were saying.
+PM: I was also thinking of the parable of the prodigal son.
 It’s without conditions.
 If somebody took the inheritance and I was the father, would I really welcome that person back without conditions or would I say, “You can come back, but I’m controlling all the money from here on out”?

 JMF: I would have all sorts of conditions.

 PM: I would have all sorts of conditions, but God has none.
-The fact that he loves us in Christ actually gives a permission, a freedom, for us to live that new life, so we can trust in God’s forgiving grace and truly do so.
+The fact that he loves us in Christ gives a permission, a freedom, for us to live that new life, so we can trust in God’s forgiving grace.
 Torrance (and Barth, too) was vociferous in speaking against any idea of conditional salvation.
-The whole notion of conditional salvation destroys the unconditionally of God’s love, because if salvation is conditional on anything we do, then we’re thrown back upon ourselves to try to make good something that we can’t possibly make good, and we can't possibly make good, because God loved us while we were still sinners.
+The notion of conditional salvation destroys the unconditionally of God’s love, because if salvation is conditional on anything we do, then we’re thrown back upon ourselves to try to make good something that we can’t make good.
+We can’t possibly make good, because God loved us while we were still sinners.
 It turns into a vicious circle at that point.

-PM: I was thinking as we spoke about that a moment ago of C.S.
-Lewis, where he talks about repentance and says, “Repentance is not something that God demands of you before he takes you back, it’s simply a description of what going back to God is like.”
+PM: I was thinking a moment ago of C.S.
+Lewis, where he says, “Repentance is not something that God demands of you before he takes you back – it’s simply a description of what going back to God is like.”
 We can’t go back to God without it, but it’s not a condition of God’s loving us, it’s rather the thing you do when you recognize what God has done on the cross and in the resurrection (and recognizing that is not under our control either).
-But if you try to say that you’re going to turn back to God and you’re not submitting to God and therefore repenting, you haven’t returned to God; you’ve just returned to an idea of God and you’re once more just trying to save yourself conditionally, you might say.
+But if you say that you’re going to turn back to God and you’re not submitting to God and therefore repenting, you haven’t returned to God; you’ve just returned to an idea of God and you’re once more trying to save yourself conditionally, you might say.

 PM: And hair shirts, and so on.
-I think that’s disastrous, personally.
+I think that’s disastrous.
 That would not be living by grace.
 Living by grace means that we can trust in Christ and turn to him, as you said.